brndd/epoch-update.sh/README.md

 The intended usage is to run this as a Lutris pre-launch script.
 When ran non-interactively, the script will try to use notify-send to pop up a desktop notification when files are updated and if updates fail.
 This is because Lutris doesn't support aborting launching the game if the pre-launch script fails.

-## Steam shim
+# steam-launch.sh

-If you run the game through Steam as a non-Steam game, you can use steam-launch.sh to update the game before running it:
+This is a launch shim that lets you update the game when launching it from Steam, if you have added the game to your library as a non-Steam game.

-1. Make the script executable: `chmod +x steam-launch.sh`
+1. Download `epoch-update.sh` and place into the game directory (next to WoW.exe).
-2. Set Steam launch options to: `/full/path/to/steam-launch.sh %command%` (replacing the path with the actual path to the script)
+2. Make the script executable: `chmod +x steam-launch.sh`

-Note that you still need epoch-update.sh in the WoW installation directory for steam-launch.sh to work.
+3. Set Steam launch options to: `/full/path/to/steam-launch.sh %command%` (replacing the path with the actual path to the script)

-## Lutris install script
+# Lutris install scripts

 `epoch-lutris-installer-direct.yaml` and `epoch-lutris-installer-torrent.yaml` are Lutris install scripts that set the game up with the updater script for you.
 The -direct one automatically downloads the game from Epoch's website, while the -torrent one asks to be pointed to the loose files downloaded from the torrent (or any other version 3.3.5 WoW client).